 Refugees: Finding a Place

-Students will view a video about a girl named Carly who is a refugee forced to leave her home.
-Students will discuss the problems Carly faces in her journey to find a safe place to live.
-During this activity students will draw inferences as to why Carly had to flee from her home.
-The students will learn the definition of a refugee and the reasons refugees must leave their homes.
-They will also view a segment of a video which introduces them to a refugee’s story of why he or she left his or her country.
+Participants will view a video about a girl named Carly who is a refugee forced to leave her home.
+They will discuss the problems Carly faces in her journey to find a safe place to live, draw inferences as to why Carly had to flee from her home, discuss in what ways the groups Carly met showed a lack of acceptance, and recall how Carly was treated by the groups she met while searching for safety.

 The participants will distinguish the difference between wants and needs and learn that many times refugees are without basic needs.
 They respond to a story about a refugee camp, “Four Feet, Two Sandals” and come to a consensus on a service project to benefit refugees or others in need, and plan and implement a youth-driven service project.